Casa Vicens Casa Vicens

 Every day: 10:00 am, 10:20 am, 10:40 am, 11:00 am, 11:20 am, 11:40 am, 12:00 pm, 12:20 pm, 12:40 pm, 1:00 pm, 1:20 pm, 1:40 pm, 2:00 pm, 2:20 pm, 2:40 pm, 3:00 pm, 3:20 pm, 3:40 pm, 4:00 pm, 4:20 pm, 4:40 pm, 5:00 pm, 5:20 pm, 5:40 pm, 6:00 pm, 6:20 pm, 6:40 pm

-Children under 11 years: Free
+Children under 11: Free

-* +65 years old, students up to 25 years old, PMR
+* +65 years, students up to 25 years old, PWD

-Good to know
+Good to Know

-Casa Vicens in a few words
+Casa Vicens in a Nutshell

 Customer Reviews